-Levels of imputation accuracy are summarized in Figure 6.
-Across almost all corruption levels and missingness patterns, MIDAS's imputed values are more accurate than those of other MI strategies.
-This performance advantage is particularly sizable for continuous variables: the mean RMSE of MIDAS imputations is approximately 30% lower than that of the next best algorithm, mi.
-The latter gap is narrower for classification accuracy, though under MAR and MCAR MIDAS and mi record substantially lower error than the other three strategies.
+The results are summarized in Figure 6.
+Across almost all corruption levels and missingness patterns, MIDAS's imputed values are more accurate than those of other strategies.
+This performance advantage is largest for continuous variables: the mean RMSE of MIDAS imputations is around 30% lower than that of the next best algorithm, mi.
+The gap in classification accuracy is narrower but still clear in the MAR and MCAR scenarios.
 Under MNAR, Amelia and mi are the best category classifiers, though MIDAS's performance is comparable.
 In short, as we move to a more realistic setting in which multivariate normality does not hold, MIDAS continues to exhibit strong absolute and relative performance on key metrics of accuracy.